thiagodpaulla/Consultaidade.guithub.io/README.md

 ➜ CSS

-# Licença
+# License
-📂 Distribuído sob a licença MIT.
-Veja LICENSE para mais informações.
+📂 Distributed under the MIT license.
+See LICENSE for more information.